 I like to get my spices as organically as I can.
 I also grow a lot of the ingredients in my garden.
 Herbs are hardy plants and easy to grow, so I dry a lot of herbs in the summer and make my own Italian seasoning mix as well as use parsley and dill from my garden to make this ranch seasoning mix.

 You can even make homemade onion and garlic powder, but I haven’t tried it yet.
 It’s one of my goals for the future though.

 I buy my spices in bulk from bulkfoods.com.
 I love that they are just spices with no fillers or extra ingredients.
 You have to be especially careful if you need to avoid gluten because most fillers contain gluten.
 And what manufacturer doesn’t want to get more product by bulking it up with fillers, I guess?

-All you have to do it flavor your popcorn with it, is pop 4 cups of popcorn, sprinkle 2 tablespoons of seasoning over top and shake it up.
+All you have to do to flavor your popcorn with it, is pop 4 cups of popcorn, sprinkle 2 tablespoons of seasoning over top, and shake it up.
 You can do it with butter or without.

 You can flavor oyster crackers the same way.
-Melt some butter, I would use 2 tablespoons for 4 cups of crackers, poor it over top and shake to mix.
+Melt some butter, I would use 2 tablespoons for 4 cups of crackers, pour it over top, and shake to mix.
 Then sprinkle on the 2 tablespoons of ranch and shake to mix again.
 Yum!

 - 2/3 C. dry buttermilk I order mine from bulkfoods.com